 Re-charging Takes Time.
 Re-charging the battery using a 120-volt household outlet can take several hours; re-charging using a 240-volt home or public charger can take roughly 1 to 4 hours; while a "quick charge" to 80% capacity may take as little as 30 minutes.
-However, these vehicles don't have to be plugged in to be driven.
+However, these vehicles don't have to be plugged in.
 They can be fueled solely with gasoline but will not achieve maximum range or fuel economy without charging.

 Estimating Fuel Economy.
 Since a plug-in can operate on electricity alone, gasoline alone, or a mixture of the two, EPA provides a fuel economy estimate for gasoline-only operation and an estimate for electric-only or gas-and-electric operation—both for combined city-highway driving.